GersonSR/comp20-gsalmeronrubio/movie_annotation/README.txt

 Implemented
 --------------------------------
-An index.html file was created which contains the content of a video and a div that holds the text that would be the annotation for the video.
-Th implimented tags follow the timing of when the characters say them in the video, JavaScript was used to create this based on the time of the video.
+Using Javascript, I was able to impliment movie quotes on a short clip that would appear appropietly depending on the time on the media, which in this case was the short clip from a classic movie.
 Simple CSS was added to edit and ease the view of the page and the movie quotes.